 Also of interest is that Phoenix has more people living here who work in computers and math than 95% of the places in the US.

-One interesting thing about the economy is that relatively large numbers of people worked from their home: 14.41% of the workforce.
-While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
+A relatively large number of people in Phoenix telecommute to their jobs.
+Overall, about 14.41% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 One thing noticeable about Phoenix, is that it has a large population of people who are young, single, educated, and upwardly-mobile career starters.
 That’s because Phoenix is full of single people in their 20s and 30s and who have undergraduate or graduate degrees and are starting careers in professional occupations.
 This makes Phoenix a great place for young, educated career starters looking to find many people like themselves, with good opportunities for friendships, socializing, romance, and fun.
 In fact, Phoenix is one of the top larger cities in America for educated single professionals to flock.

-The education level of Phoenix citizens is substantially higher than the typical US community, as 31.16% of adults in Phoenix have at least a bachelor's degree.
+The overall education level of Phoenix citizens is substantially higher than the typical US community, as 31.16% of adults in Phoenix have at least a bachelor's degree, and the average American community has 21.84%.

 Phoenix is an extremely ethnically-diverse city.
 The people who call Phoenix home describe themselves as belonging to a variety of racial and ethnic groups.
 People of Hispanic or Latino origin are the most prevalent group in Phoenix, accounting for 42.95% of the city’s residents (people of Hispanic or Latino origin can be of any race).
 The greatest number of Phoenix residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Phoenix include German, Irish, English, Italian, and Polish.